Skip to content

 The decision is based both on evidence and common sense.
 Josh has difficult IV access and there are several unsuccessful attempts to secure a line.
 Although his family reports the use of IV antibiotics when he has a chest infection, he appears to be reasonably well in this admission.
 There is no increase in his oxygen requirement or ventilator settings.
 His chest x-ray does not demonstrate any focal consolidation.
 He has grown Pseudomonas in his secretions previously.
 Enteral ciprofloxacin via PEG is discussed, engaging the family’s preference.
 Josh is admitted: if there are any changes in his clinical state, escalation of care will be the next step.

-Shared decision-making is especially important to parents of children with complex medical needs, who face multiple decisions around medical treatment in the acute setting.
-Many of these parents will have significant knowledge and experience about their child’s background and medical condition.
+Shared decision-making is especially important to parents of children with complex medical needs.
+These parents face multiple decisions about medical treatment in the acute setting, and many of them will have significant knowledge and experience about their child’s background and medical condition.

 Clinicians assume that parents of children with complex medical needs have a better understanding of shared decision-making because of past hospitalisations and experiences with the system.
-This seemed true in a qualitative study by Hoang et al. However, Hoang’s team found that the majority of parents stated that they had never heard of shared decision-making, nor found it easy to participate in the decision-making process.
-The parents described the need for the effective communication of available options, education on medical information, and being actively listened to.
+This seemed true in a qualitative study by Hoang et al. However, Hoang’s team found that most parents stated that they had never heard of shared decision-making nor found it easy to participate in the decision-making process.
+The parents described the need for effective communication of available options, education on medical information, and being actively listened to.

 Shared decision-making in acute settings

-A qualitative analysis of adult patients’ perceptions of shared decision-making in the ED revealed that most patients want some degree of involvement in medical decision-making.
-A more proactive engagement of patients by clinicians is needed.
+A qualitative analysis of adult patients’ perceptions of shared decision-making in the ED revealed that most patients want some involvement in medical decision-making.
+Clinicians need to engage patients more actively.
 This would not be far-fetched in paediatric practice.
-By facilitating family participation in decision-making, parents are supported whilst avoiding forcing sole responsibility onto them.
+Facilitating family participation in decision-making supports parents while avoiding forcing sole responsibility on them.

 What are the benefits of shared decision-making?

-3-year-old Mohammed presents to the emergency department at 2100hr with two generalised tonic-clonic febrile convulsions within a 2-hour period.
+3-year-old Mohammed presents to the emergency department at 2100hr with two generalised tonic-clonic febrile convulsions within 2 hours.
 He has been coryzal and off his solids for the preceding 24 hours.
-Clinical examination reveals inflamed tonsils and Mohammed has negative Kernig’s and Brudinkski’s signs.
+Clinical examination reveals inflamed tonsils, and Mohammed has negative Kernig’s and Brudinkski’s signs.
 The ED doctor suggests blood tests to Mohammed’s parents.

 Decision Type – Diagnosis: Risk stratification of complex febrile seizures and CNS infections